cmstas/FTAnalysis/analysis/limits/README.md

 You can run a few of them interactively, or use GNU parallel (`./parallel --jobs 30 --bar < commands.txt`) to speed up the process.
 Then you will end up with `${basedir}/card_*_run2.root` files.
   * NOTE: If running parallel, you need to run one of the commands serially first (there is a race condition otherwise :( ).
 I need to fix it eventually.
+  * NOTE about the NOTE (or rather a TODO): You might try `--delay` with GNU parallel (https://www.gnu.org/software/parallel/parallel_tutorial.html)

 * Now you can run limits with HiggsCombine via `combine -M AsymptoticLimits basedir/card_blah.root`.
 For batch submission, see `batch/`.